jlbouffard/proto-cookbook/README.md

 ## Motivation

 This notebook will be useful in analyzing reanalysis data for hydrologic variables in India.
 This is useful as my research is on lakes in India.
-At the end of the cookbook I'll be able to compare data specifically from 1 lake in India to the processes surrounding it, all using ERA5 data.
+At the end of the cookbook I'll be able to compare data specifically from one lake in India to the processes surrounding it, all using ERA5 data.
 I will also have learned how to plot and analyze data for ERA5 data within Python.

 ## Authors